What is squatting?

 When can a squatter not be arrested?

-Squatters cannot be arrested if they first entered the building or land with the owner’s permission, this could be like someone who is a tenant or a licensee.
+Squatters cannot be arrested if they first enter the building or land with the owner’s permission; this could be like someone who is a tenant or a licensee.

 In cases like this, the landlord must serve a notice and, in most cases, go to court to evict and repossess the property through the court procedure.